 Predictably, the Coastal Commission, whose mission is to protect public access to the coast, ordered the signs removed, and Ghandour’s people did remove most of them; although not the one pictured above.
 This led, back in February, to a story about the dispute in the Monterey County Weekly; a story that included a very interesting tidbit of information.

 According to the Weekly, Mr. Ghandour informed his friends at the Coastal Commission that his ownership of the beach is based on his rights under a Mexican land grant.
 Commission staff, refusing to rise to the bait, responded that regardless of who owns the beach, constant and unopposed use by the public for approximately as long as there have been people in North America has created a public easement.
 Which is a good point …

 But … he owns the beach based on a Mexican land grant?
 How could a Mexican land grant give him ownership of the beach?

 The answer may be found in the curious case of Summa Corp. v.
 California State Lands Commission 466 U.S. 198 (1984).
-In Summa, a developer owned land around the Ballona Lagoon in Los Angeles and wanted to fill in the lagoon in order to create more land for development.
+In Summa, a developer owned land around a coastal estuary in the Los Angeles area known as the Ballona Lagoon.
+They wanted to fill in the lagoon in order to create more land for development.
 The state said no because the lagoon was below the high-tide line and, thus, held in trust by the state for the benefit of the people.

 Lawyers for the developer, who deserve serious points for creativity, argued that the land was nevertheless private property because 1) the lagoon fell within the lines that marked the boundaries of the original Mexican land grant in the area; and 2) under the 1848 Treaty of Guadalupe Hidalgo, Mexican land owners, and those to whom those land owners’ lands eventually passed, can’t be deprived of property rights they enjoyed under Mexican law.